compomics/electron-vue-python-boilerplate/README.md

 Desktop application built with electron, Vue3 + Vite, FastAPI.

+I opted for a double package.json file in case we want to have a web application as well running separately.
+This way we can run backend and frontend separately on the server in the convenient way.

 ## Installation and running

 To run electron you will need to install Node.js and npm (node package manager) as electron is  JavaScript.